 Over the past two decades, there has been increasing complexity in both the content of clinical care (e.g., aging population, multiple chronic comorbidities, sicker hospitalized patients) and the delivery of that care (e.g., faster pace of care, more complex and disconnected teams, increased regulatory oversight, complicated EHR, novel technologies).
 This comes in the context of an exponential expansion in the volume of new medical science that must be applied in healthcare.
 Meanwhile, the ability of humans to process large volumes of data has remained constant.
 The sheer volume of information and how it is presented to clinicians can sometimes lead to errors, as clinicians may have difficulty distinguishing important information from unimportant information.
-In addition, the requirement to process a high volume of information may lead clinicians to miss a diagnosis that otherwise would have been readily apparent to the clinician if there were not as many sources of information and task overload.
+In addition, the requirement to process a high volume of information may lead clinicians to miss a diagnosis that otherwise would have been readily apparent if there were not as many sources of information and task overload.

 There are several causal factors that can contribute to diagnostic errors resulting from information overload.
-These factors can be described in three broad groups: clinician factors, systems factors, and condition/disease factors.
+These factors can be described in three broad groups: systems factors, condition/disease factors, and clinician factors.